brendonb/azurecloud3tierprj/README.md

 <h2>Description</h2>
-A 3-tier Azure lab project demonstrating a secure web application architecture with C# ASP.NET, private backend VMs, and integrated monitoring using Microsoft Defender and Sentinel.Includes ARM templates and project code for learning and experimentation..
+A 3-tier Azure lab project demonstrating a secure web application architecture with C# ASP.NET, and private backend VMs.
+Includes ARM templates and project code for learning and experimentation..
 <br />